sstephenson2/global-residual-topography/README.md

-# Globl Residual Topography
+# Global Continental Residual Topography

-This repository contains estimates of global residual, topography after correcting elevation for crustal thickness and density variations.
+This repository contains estimates of global residual topography after correcting elevation for crustal thickness and density variations.
 It constitutes the results of Stephenson _et al._ (2024).
-Method description can be found in that paper, while crustal thickness database is [`SeisCruST`](https://github.com/sstephenson2/SeisCRUST), and crustal density calculations are carried out using [`SMV2rho`](https://github.com/sstephenson2/SMV2rho).
+A full methodological description can be found in that paper.  '_Residual topography_' is topography supported by mantle buoyancy structure after having crustal isostatic topography removed.
+The crustal thickness database used to calculate these reisudal topographic estimates is [`SeisCruST`](https://github.com/sstephenson2/SeisCRUST), a global seismic crustal thickness and structure database.
+Crustal density calculations are carried out using [`SMV2rho`](https://github.com/sstephenson2/SMV2rho), a package designed to estimate cotinental crustal density from seismic velocity profiles.

 ## NOTE

 Crustal thickness estimates are taken from a large database of estimates of crustal thickness and velocity determined by a variety of seismic experiments.
-If using the crustal thickness, velocity or density information provided here, it is imperative that the user refer to the documentation in `SeisCruST` and properly reference both that package and the individual authors whose work is included in the compilation.
+If using the crustal thickness, velocity or density information provided here, it is imperative that the user refer to the documentation in [`SeisCruST`](https://github.com/sstephenson2/SeisCRUST) and properly reference both that package and the individual authors whose work is included in the compilation.

 ## Binned residual topographic estimates